ashinwz/streamlit-sidebar-menu/README.md

-# Streamlit Component template in Vue.js
+# Streamlit siderbar menu in Vue.js

-Vue 3 template to build a Streamlit component.
-Uses Vue.js scoped slot to send parameters from Streamlit Python script into `args` props of your component.
+Using Vue.js to build up the sidebar menu component and the menu bar supports switching multi-pages

 ## Setup

-[Copy paste](https://github.com/streamlit/component-template#quickstart) of the original component-template quickstart.
+[Copy paste](https://github.com/ashinwz/streamlit-sidebar-menu.git) of the original demo.

-- Ensure you have [Python 3.6+](https://www.python.org/downloads/), [Node.js](https://nodejs.org), and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+- Ensure you have [Python 3.8+](https://www.python.org/downloads/), [Node.js](https://nodejs.org), and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 - Clone this repo.
 - Create a new Python virtual environment for the template: